n3mo/s/README.md

 Acknowledgments
 ===============

-This library is mostly a port of the [Emacs lisp s.el library](https://github.com/magnars/s.el).
+This library is mostly a reimplementation of the [Emacs lisp s.el library](https://github.com/magnars/s.el).
 Most of the procedures retain similar functionality to their elisp equivalent.
 However, this is a scheme library, so functions behave accordingly (e.g., by returning #f rather than nil).

 Bugs & Improvements
 ===================